google-deepmind/acme/README.md

     pip install --upgrade pip setuptools wheel
     ```

-1. While the core `dm-acme` library can be installed directly, the set of
+1. While the core `dm-acme` library can be pip installed directly, the set of
     dependencies included for installation is minimal.
 In particular, to run any
     of the included agents you will also need either [JAX] or [TensorFlow]
     depending on the agent.
 As a result we recommend installing these components
     as well, i.e.

     ```bash
-    pip install dm-acme[jax,tensorflow]
+    pip install dm-acme[jax,tf]
     ```

 1. Finally, to install a few example environments (including [gym],